T-Mobile Takes Aim at Verizon

 “If you’re paying attention, you know that’s exactly what Verizon’s pulling on its customers,” Ray wrote.
 “They’re launching 5G in a few limited outdoor areas of a few cities – and parts of some football stadiums – and charging their customers more for that limited 5G ($480 more per year for a family of four)!
 To top it all off, they’re refusing to show customers exactly where their 5G is!
 They call it “5G built right”, but this is SO far from right.”

-Ray also acknowledged his belief that 5G needs a mix of all spectrum types including high-band for massive capacity over short distances in dense urban areas, mid-band for coverage and capacity depth as well as low-band for broad nationwide coverage, including rural America.
+Ray also acknowledged his belief that 5G needs a mix of all spectrum types.
+High-band for massive capacity over short distances in dense urban areas, mid-band for coverage and capacity depth.
+Even low-band for broad nationwide coverage, including rural America

 “If regulators approve our merger with Sprint, New T-Mobile will have wide open airwaves across that entire range of spectrum, allowing us to deliver a broad and deep nationwide 5G network that won’t cost customers a dollar more,” he wrote.
 “Verizon doesn’t have the vision OR the resources to match New T-Mobile’s potential, but you’d never know that watching their ads.”